JAMorello/HPlus_Bot/README.md

-# twitter-bot
+# HPlusBot - A transhumanist twitter bot!

-This is the repository of the HPlusBot in Twitter.
+This is the repository of the [HPlusBot in Twitter](https://twitter.com/HplusBot).

 HPlusBot follows transhumanist thinkers, associations, webpages, and the like.
-Periodically retweets popular post of the followings:
+Periodically retweets recents post that:
-  - Those that reach a certain number of likes
+  - reach a certain number of likes
-  - Those that matches one or more keywords or hashtags
+  - matches one or more keywords or hashtags

-The bot is built in Python employing the Tweepy module.
+The bot is built in Python employing Tweepy and Advanced Python Scheduler (APScheduler) libraries.

 # What else can do?